dotcontract/www-dotcontract-org/app/pages/docs/faqs/index.md

 No. DotContract (like git) is *not* blockchain based.

-Blockchains unsuitable and dangerous for fiduciaries and their clients.
+Blockchains are unsuitable and dangerous for fiduciaries and their clients.
 This is because the defining feature of a blockchain is its use of a crypto-economic game (viz proof-of-work, proof-of-stake, etc) to establish consensus over a massively commingled history of changes.

 In contrast, DotContract (like git) is repository based, isolating the record keeping of any particular contract.
 DotContract only uses cryptography insofar as to authenticate and authorize users and their actions.